It’s Tony from LearnAutoBodyAndPaint! This is all about The Basics of Painting A Car From Home! I hope you enjoy reading this blog!

-You have to find a place out of the weather, with good ventilation, plenty of room for you to maneuvre, proper lighting and electricity.
-Your garage is probably a great place to start but becareful for safety issues (water heaters or furnaces that could cause a fire hazard because of paint fumes).
-Assemble everything you will need for the job and organize it so everything is easy to reach and not in harm’s way.
+You need to discover a spot out of the climate, with great ventilation, a lot of space for you to manoeuvre, legitimate lighting and power.
+Your carport is likely an incredible spot to begin however be careful for security issues (water warmers or heaters that could cause a fire risk due to paint vapour).
+Collect all that you will require for the activity and sort out it so everything is anything but difficult to reach and not in danger.

 Safety goggles and gloves

 Hand tools to remove trim etc. before painting

 Before You Begin

 Repair all body dents or blemishes so they won’t be visible after you paint and remove all rust from the car.

 Take off the chrome or plastic trim on the car.

 This is fairly easy.
 Today nearly all body panel moldings found on cars can be ”popped” off and back on easily.
 But do not force them off if they are resistant.
 Go to an auto supply store and pick up the special tools they sell to remove them more easily.
 You don’t want to damage the melding or chrome.
 Next, sand the paint.

 You have to sand it down either to the bare metal or the original primer and at least enough to create a surface that your new paint will adhere to.
 For the very best results, sand the paint down to the bare metal, which will mean you’ll have to reprime the surface before you can apply paint.

 Then meticulously clean all of the car’s surfaces.